-SEs that are running Cisco Internet Streamer CDS Release 2.5 software can record all errors and access activities.
+SEs can record all errors and access activities.
 Each content service module on the SE provides logs of the requests that were serviced.
 These logs are referred to as transaction logs.

 Typical fields in the transaction log are the date and time when a request was made, the URL that was requested, whether it was a cache hit or a cache miss, the type of request, the number of bytes transferred, and the source IP address.
 Transaction logs are used for problem identification and solving, load monitoring, billing, statistical analysis, security problems, and cost analysis and provisioning.